meysamraz/laptop-price-prediction-end-to-end-project-using-ecommerce-website-data/README.md

 # Project Overview :

 ## 1 - Collect Data
+To collect my data, I used Digikala's secret api.
+I was able to collect the data I wanted (available laptops with prices) with a simple fitler.
 - #### Collect Laptop main data
+    -   id
+    -   title_fa
+    -   title_en
+    -   price
+    -   image_url
+    -   brand

 - #### Collect Laptop details data
+    -   cpu manufacturer
+    -   cpu series
+    -   cpu model
+    -   ram
+    -   ram type
+    -   internal storage
+    -   internal storage type
+    -   gpu manufacturer
+    -   gpu model
+    -   screen resolution
+    -   ports

 - #### Merge Collected data
 - #### Remove duplicated rows
 - #### Save data into csv file

 ## 2 - Take a look at data :
+After collecting the data, I started checking the collected data to make sure it was collected correctly
 - #### Check shape of data
 - #### Check is there any null value
 - #### Check data types
 - #### Check number of unique values in each column

 ## 3 - Cleaning data
+Like all machine learning projects, the data doesn't arrive perfect and ready for prediction.
+At this point, I started cleaning the collected data.
 - #### Convert brands name from persian to english
 - #### Convert ram from persian to english digits
 - #### Clean and convert internal storage to english